 Tenant Rights Related to Domestic and Sexual Abuse

-There are laws that allow a victim of domestic or sexual abuse to terminate their lease if they co-signed with their abusive partner.
-In some cases the victim could still be responsible for the last month they resided in the home or for damages.
+Some laws allow a victim of domestic or sexual abuse to terminate their lease if they co-signed with their abusive partner.
+In some cases, the victim could still be responsible for the last month they resided in the home or for damages.
 These costs, however, could be reimbursed through the Crime Victim Compensation program.